apache/pekko/README.md

 - `sbt unidoc` will build the Javadocs for all the modules and load them to one place (may require Graphviz, see Prerequisites above)
      - the `index.html` file will appear in `target/scala-2.13/unidoc/`
 - `sbt sourceDistGenerate` will generate source release to `target/dist/`
-- The version number that appears in filenames and docs is derived (by default).
+- The version number that appears in filenames and docs is derived, by default.
+The derived version contains the most git commit id or the date/time (if the directory is not under got control).
-    - You can set the version number when running sbt commands
+    - You can set the version number explicitly when running sbt commands
         - eg `sbt "set ThisBuild / version := \"1.0.0\"; sourceDistGenerate"`
     - Or you can add a file called `version.sbt` to the same directory that has the `build.sbt` containing something like
         - `ThisBuild / version := "1.0.0"`